gomorpheus/morpheus-docs/getting_started/guides/vmware_guide.rst

   :alt: Configuring the new layout
   :align: center

 At this point we've completed the setup work and can now provision the instance we've created to our specifications.
-Navigate to `Provisioning > Instances` and click "+ADD".
+Navigate to `|ProIns|` and click "+ADD".
 From the search bar we can search for the new instance type we've created.
 In the example case, we called it "newinstancetype".
 Click "NEXT".

 .. image:: /images/vCenterGuideImages/NewCatalogItem/7newInstanceSearch.png
   :width: 80%